kbsezginel/nanocar-avogadro/docs/installation.md

 ```
 Congratulations!
 Now you should see the `Nanocar` option under `Build` in Avogadro.

-### Notes
-If you are planning to use other plug-ins make sure to install their dependencies
-to the same Python environment.
-Currently, Avogadro uses the same Python environment
-for all the plug-ins.

 *Last tested: Oct 8, 2018 on Ubuntu 16.08*

 ----------------------